Boris Johnson defies calls to quit despite ‘bitter and painful’ Gray report

 Boris Johnson has said he “overwhelmingly” believes he should remain in office despite public anger at the “bitter and painful” conclusions of the inquiry into raucous parties in No 10 during lockdown restrictions.

-The Prime Minister recognised people are “indignant” over the damning findings of Sue Gray’s report into law-breaking at the heart of Government but defied fresh calls to resign.
+The Prime Minister said on Wednesday that he recognised people are “indignant” over the damning findings of Sue Gray’s report into law-breaking at the heart of Government, but defied fresh calls to resign.

-He said he takes “full responsibility” for the scandal but sought to play down his personal involvement in the gatherings detailed in the report by the senior official.
+He said he takes “full responsibility” for the scandal but sought to play down his personal involvement in the gatherings detailed in the report.

-The Gray report gave details of gatherings at which officials drank so much they were sick, sang karaoke, became involved in altercations and abused security and cleaning staff at a time when millions of people across the country were unable to see friends and family.
+The Gray report detailed events at which officials drank so much they were sick, sang karaoke, became involved in altercations and abused security and cleaning staff at a time when millions of people across the country were unable to see friends and family.

 Mr Johnson told a Downing Street press conference: “I understand why people are indignant and why people have been angry at what took place.”